nischayv/NewsCache/README.md

 # NewsCache Web App

+This is a web application that brings all the latest news that a person might be interested in together under one umbrella.
+The application makes use of Faroo's Rest API to crawl the web and gather all the news articles.

- Steps to get started developing on this project
+## Steps to get started developing on this project

  1. Install node.js